 This involves drilling holes into the tree trunk, at regular spacing around the stem, and filling the holes with herbicide.
 It is useful for large trees as an alternative to felling them in difficult terrain where felling can be unsafe, or where cut down trees can reduce grazing or encourage the establishment of pests.

-The Nation programmes best practice guide for the above applications can be found here:
+The National programmes best practice guide for the above applications can be found here:

 Hand-held tools/manual removal

 Removing wilding pines by hand-pulling, using hand-saws or loppers, or by felling them with chainsaws.
 This is most effective in easily accessible areas, on seedlings and small trees.

 During the last 9 years, the Mid Dome project has delivered 2,643 hectares of aerial foliar spraying, 8,629 hectares of ground control, and 47,204 hectares of aerial basal bark control.
 The delivery of this work has protected tens of thousands of hectares of vulnerable high country from the invasion of wilding conifers.

 A total budget of $1.8 million was invested in the project for this season, once again thanks to the Jobs for Nature funding.

 The below is the full extent of operational work completed:

 - Delivered 272 hectares of Aerial Foliar Spraying Application (AFSA)